How to Upgrade PostgreSQL Without Losing Data

 ports:

-- "5433:5432"Use pg_dump from one container to the other, or set up logical replication between them.
-For pg_upgrade, we need both sets of binaries in the same container, which means a custom image.
+- "5433:5432"Use pg_dump from one container to the other, or set up logical replication between them. pg_upgrade is harder here, because it needs both sets of binaries in the same container.
+So you end up building a custom image.

-In Kubernetes with operators like CloudNativePG or Zalando's postgres-operator, major upgrades usually involve spinning up a new cluster on the target version and migrating data via pg_dump or logical replication.
+In Kubernetes with operators like CloudNativePG or Zalando's postgres-operator, a major upgrade usually means starting a new cluster on the target version and moving the data over with pg_dump or logical replication.